heptarch/heptarch.github.io/hacker.md

 ---
 layout: page
-title: The Hacker's Guide to Physics
+title: The Hacker's Guide to the Universe
 permalink: /hacker/
 ---

+Under construction.